davidleger95/davejs/content/blog/some-arbitrary-number-of-lesser-known-graphql-features.md

 shareImage: ''

 ---
-Every time you turn your head some new web technology sponateously spawns into existance.
+Every time you turn your head some new web technology spontaneously spawns into existence.
 It seemed like just yesterday, GraphQL was one of them.
 In reality, GraphQL has been out in the wild for about five years.
 Oh how the precious years escape us...

 Despite it being relatively old news, it's still quite new to the vast majority of software developers.
 If you're one of those developers, just dipping your toes into the pond of GraphQL -- _RUN!
 IT's A TRAP!_ Nah, just kidding.
 GraphQL is great!
 Hope I didn't scare you away.

 This list includes only client-side features so they're usable with any GraphQL endpoint.
 No special changes need to be made to the server for these to work.
 (Perhaps lesser-known GraphQL server features will be my next blog post.)